plain-text-blogger-theme/plain-text-blogger-theme/README.md

 I am atelophobic and find myself editing articles over and over again, or wanting to delete them later, making it impossible for me to build up many articles.
 This is why I need such a blogging system.

 This repository contains [a single Blogger theme](theme.xml).
 This is for minimalists, displaying articles emailed in plain text format as they are.
-No date or post title is displayed, text is in a monospaced font, and no decorations, including hyperlinks, are allowed.
+No date or post title is displayed.
+Text is in a monospaced font, and no decorations, including hyperlinks, are allowed.